 - Indian Penal Code, 1860 – A wilful defaulter can be prosecuted under Sections 415 and 403 of the IPC.
 Criminal action is usually initiated by the financial institutions under these sections only.
 Section 403 typically deals with the dishonest misappropriation of property which states that a person who has been held liable for this offense shall be punished with imprisonment for a term which may extend to two years or with a fine, or both.
 Further, section 415 addresses the offense of cheating.

 - Fugitive Economic Offenders Act, 2018 – This legislation was mainly passed to bring about a comprehensive new framework to deal with such a problem.
 On reading the preamble of the Act, it can be asserted that the Act’s main objective is to punish the ‘fugitive economic offenders to face the law and it is done through the attachment and consequent disposal of property.

 - Further, SEBI disallows wilful defaulters from boards and they are restricted from raising capital and from being involved in capital market activities.

-- Under Insolvency and Bankruptcy Code, 2016 the creditor-in saddle approach is presented, wherein the interim resolution professional takes over the management of the affairs of the company.
+- Under the Insolvency and Bankruptcy Code, 2016 the creditor-in-saddle approach is presented, wherein the interim resolution professional takes over the management of the affairs of the company.
 The Insolvency and Bankruptcy Code, 2016 has debarred wilful defaulters from participating in the insolvency resolution process.

 Also, as per Section 29A of IBC, a person becomes ineligible to become a resolution applicant, if such person, or any other person acting jointly or in concert with such person is a Wilful Defaulter in accordance with the guidelines of the Reserve Bank of India issued under the Banking Regulation Act, 1949 (10 of 1949).